DimensionSoftware/instant-skeleton/README.md

 1. **What is "develop.com" and why am I seeing a blank page?**

        Prefer to specify your own domains for local development?
-Simply update the package.json; otherwise, append your /etc/hosts to include the develop &amp; cache domains:
+Simply [specify a DOMAIN in your .env](https://github.com/motdotla/dotenv) or export the variable in your environment; otherwise, append your /etc/hosts to include the develop &amp; cache domains:

        ```sh
        read -r -d '' DEVHOSTS <<'EOF'